Tara Zammit

 Biography

 Tara Zammit is a PhD Candidate in the Department of War Studies.
 She has been awarded the SSHRC-CRSH Department of National Defence MINDS Initiative Doctoral Award to undertake her research.
-Tara’s research is situated within the fields of ontological security, feminist security studies, and war studies.
+Her work is interdisciplinary and situated within the fields of ontological security, feminist security studies, and war studies.
+She has spoken across the UK and internationally about her research, including at NATO Headquarters in Brussels and the 2025 ISA Annual Conference in Chicago.

-Tara is a member of the Leadership Team for Women in Defence UK, a RUSI NextGen Ambassador, and a volunteer with the Commonwealth War Graves Commission.
-Until August 2022, she was the Communications Officer for UK in a Changing Europe, an ESRC-funded initiative based in the Policy Institute at King’s College London.
+Tara is a member of the Leadership Team for Women in Defence UK, a RUSI NextGen Ambassador, and a Postgraduate Representative for the BISA War Studies Working Group.

 Research Interests